greg-raven/Department-21/_posts/2018-12-26-the-white-christmas.md

 The first snow of the season and the wife and I took our cocktails and sat for hours by the window watching the huge soft flakes drift down from heaven.

-It looked like a Grandma Moses Print.
+It looked like a Grandma Moses print.

 So romantic we felt like newlyweds again.